RajjjPrince/DSA/README.md

 # DSA
-This is my complete track of DSA learning for A2Z in JAVA.
+This is my complete track of DSA learning A2Z in JAVA.